-Money laundering is a serious threat to most Member States in the region, due to the existence of cash based economies and a combination of deficient legal frameworks, weak border controls and poor regulatory mechanisms, and a lack of law enforcement, judicial and regulatory capacity.
+Money laundering is a serious threat to most Member States in the region, due to the existence of cash based economies and a combination of deficient legal frameworks, weak border controls, poor regulatory mechanisms, and a lack of law enforcement, judicial and regulatory capacities.

-A number of jurisdictions take the view that as they don't have terrorism, they can't be vulnerable to terrorist financing.
-This view is slowly changing due to UNODC work carried out in recent years in partnership with others, including the Asia Pacific Group on Money Laundering (APG).
+A number of jurisdictions take the view that as they do not have terrorism, they are not vulnerable to terrorist financing.
+This view is slowly changing due to UNODC's work carried out in recent years in partnership with others, including the Asia Pacific Group on Money Laundering (APG).
+What we do:

-UNODC strengthens anti-money laundering efforts in the region by collaboration with global bodies and regional agencies to address the gaps outlined above.
+UNODC strengthens anti-money laundering efforts in the region by collaborating with global bodies and regional agencies to address the gaps outlined above.